cuppajoeman/cj-blog/_posts/2021-11-20-jazz-chords-for-programmers.md

 | scale degrees | 8 | 9  | 10 | 11 | 12 | 13 | 14 | 15 |
 | intervals     | 0 | 2  | 4  | 5  | 7  | 9  | 11 | 0  |

-Meaning that X^9 is 0 2 4 7 10, so we understand that the 2 is coming from the
-9th scale degree from these tables.

 Also note that for the symbol X9, we can see it uses the intervals 0 2 4 7 10,
 so it's a combination of X7 plus the 9th (remember 9th is the interval 2 based on the tables above).
 Also note that for  X13 we have the intervals
-0 2 4 5 7 9 10 but in practice we don't need to play all those notes at once to
+0 2 4 5 7 9 10 so it's combining X9 with the 13th scale degree.
+In practice we
-get the idea of X13 across, in general we can remove intervals which represent simple harmonics (being a harmonic means that it is very similar to the root tone), so it can be simplified to 0 2 5 9 10 (there are other options).
+don't need to play all those notes at once to get the idea of X13 across, in general we can remove intervals which represent simple harmonics (being a harmonic means that it is very similar to the root tone), so it can be simplified to 0 2 5 9 10 (there are other options).

 So when we have a chord with a number after it, it specifies all notes up to that N should be added (like in the X13 example above), but if we wrote Xadd11